everypinio/hardpy/docs/documentation/cli.md

 You can run the `jig run <tests_directory>` command, where `<tests_directory>` is the path to the directory with your tests.

+The command prints the operator panel address and nothing else.
+Test collection runs in the background and its output is logged instead of being written to the console.
+Use `--verbose` to see it, together with the **Jig** logs.
+The `JIG_LOG_LEVEL` environment variable sets the level when the flag is absent (`warning` by default, `debug` for the most detailed output).

 ```bash
  Usage: jig run [OPTIONS] [TESTS_DIR]